Biological age vs chronological age: differences and how to test it

 You also happen to have a biological age.
 Take note as this one might leave you wanting to step up your current lifestyle.
 More like your physiological age, your biological age refers to how old your body might ”seem”.
 See, we might not judge, but your cells certainly do.

-Biological age vs chronological age
+Differences between biological age and chronological age

 Your biological age[1], though primarily influenced by genetics, also takes several lifestyle factors into consideration, including your diet, how often you exercise, your sleeping patterns, how stressed you are, to name a few.